coltekin/ud-docs-tr/_tr-overview/issues.md

 In most cases, the subordinate clause formed by one of these suffixes can be translated as "the object/concept/fact that ...".
 Because of that, my current proposal is to mark the IG with the subordinating suffix as the head of the construction.
-We mark the relation between the clause and the head with `acl` (as it would be in the parallel construction in English).
+We mark the relation between the clause and the head with `acl` (as it would be marked in the parallel constructions in English).
 This also allows treating these clauses like ordinary nouns, keeping the analysis parallel to the cases where an ordinary noun occupies the same syntactic slot.
 It also resolves the problem of two subjects if a copular suffix attached to the verbal noun.